Quick Links

 • Economic wellbeing

-Ongoing formative assessment during PSHE lessons informs the next steps.
-Children with additional needs are fully included in all lessons.
-Class teachers provide the necessary additional support to enable all children to access the PSHE lessons.
+Ongoing formative assessment during PSHE lessons informs the next steps for all, and pupils with additional needs are fully included in all lessons.
 Learning journals in Foundation Stage have observations and records of the children’s learning.
-In Key Stage One and Two, PSHE is taught in different ways including drama, discussion, group activities and any written work is recorded in the PSHE diaries.
+In Key Stage One and Two, PSHE is taught in different ways including drama, discussion, group activities and written work is evidenced in floor books (KS1) or PSHE books (KS2).

 Impact